-The Greek flag consists of an equal-armed white cross on a blue ground in the upper left corner of the flag, with the remaining area filled with nine alternating blue-and-white horizontal stripes.
+The Greek flag is very recognizable.
+It consists of an equal-armed white cross on a blue ground in the upper left corner of the flag, with the remaining area filled with nine alternating blue-and-white horizontal stripes.
 The top and bottom stripes of the flag are always blue.

-The equal-armed cross represents the Greek Orthodox church, the predominant religion of Greece and the only officially-recognized one.
-The Church played a crucial role in the fight for independence against the Ottomans, and rebellious monks fought vigorously against the Ottomans.
+The equal-armed cross depicts the Greek Orthodox church—the predominant religion in Greece.
+The church played a crucial role in the fight for independence, and rebellious monks fought vigorously against the Ottomans.

-The color blue represents the sea which is so important to Greece and such a major portion of its economy.
-The white represents the waves on the Mediterranean Sea.
-Blue has also always been a color of protection, seen in the blue eye amulets used to ward off evil, and white is seen as the color of purity.
+The color blue symbolizes the Mediterranean Sea, which is a major part of the country's economy and culture.
+Blue is also known as a color of protection, seen in the blue eye amulets used to ward off evil, and white is often considered the color of purity..

-Unlike most national flags, there is no "official" shade of color required.
-Any blue may be used for the flag, so you will see them ranging from a relatively pale "baby" blue to a deep navy blue.
-Most flags tend to use a dark blue or royal blue but you'll see them in all shades around Greece.
-The nickname of the Greek flag is "Galanolefci", or the "blue and white", similar to the way that the American flag is sometimes just called the "red, white and blue".
+Unlike most national flags, there is no official shade of color required.
+Any blue may be used for the flag, so you will see them ranging from a relatively pale baby blue to a deep navy blue.
+However, most flags tend to use a dark blue or royal blue.
+The nickname of the Greek flag is Galanolefci, meaning the "blue and white."
+This is similar to the way that the American flag is associated with red, white, and blue.

 Other Flags Seen in Greece

-You will often see the European Union flag displayed with the Greek flag at official spots in Greece.
-The European Union flag is a deep blue with a circle of gold stars on it, representing the EU nations.
+At official government buildings in Greece, the European Union flag will often fly beside the Greek flag.
+The European Union flag is a deep blue with a circle of 12 gold stars to represent unity and peace across the continent.

 You may also see blue flags near Greece's pristine beaches.
 This flag—which has a blue background with a large white circle of waves inside—is awarded to beaches that meet special standards of sustainability and cleanliness.